vincentkdjokoto/Ghana-SHS-School-Register-Assessment-System/data/README.md

 # Ghana SHS School Register & Assessment System

+Create a GitHub repository

+Upload the folder ghana-shs-register

+Commit & push

 This project is a standard Ghana Education Service compliant school register and assessment system for Senior High Schools.